18F/accessibility/pages/forms.md

 You can test these with your own screen reader.
 If you have a OSX you can turn voice over on by hitting command+f5.

+**TL;DR** Using `aria-label` or `aria-labeledby` will cause a screen reader to only read them and not the default label.
+If you want an input to read from multiple things like an error message, use `aria-labeledby` and pass it the `for` attribute of the label and any aditional `id`s you want read. ex. `aria-labeledby='car1 car_description car-error-message'`

 ##### No ARIA

 Reads just the `label` and not the description